doopley/terraform/README.md

 ## Start the script

 **When run without any arguments, it will ask for user input.**

+**You can use an SSH key of your choice by renaming it with your username or create an SSH key automatically.
+Please keep in mind that once it's created or after placing the SSH key in the ./ssh_keys folder, you need to add it in the security settings within Digital Ocean.**

 Arguments:
 - `username=*` : The username of the user to be created on the droplet.